 - Identification control

 - Access protection using name and password

-- Access protection via caller ID

 - Callback to defined call numbers

-5.2.1 Identification control
+6.2.1 Identification control

 For identification monitoring either the name of the remote site or the socalled caller ID can be used.
 The caller ID is the telephone number of the caller that is normally transmitted to the remote site with the call with ISDN.